decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

   - documentation
 type: Document
 set: building-scenes
-set_order: 2
+set_order: 1
 tag: introduction
 ---

 In Decentraland, a scene is the representation of the content of an estate/LAND.
 All scenes are made up of [entities]({{ site.baseurl }}{% post_url /sdk-reference/2018-06-21-entity-interfaces %}), which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.

-## Before you begin
+## Install the CLI

-Please make sure you first install the CLI tools.
+Make sure you first install the CLI tools.
 In Mac OS, you do this by running the following command:

 ```bash
 npm install -g decentraland